HomeResourcesBlogNonprofit Fleets: Tackle Route Planning, Driver Coaching With Telematics

 Telematics technology enables the near-real time capture of customer signatures, photos and other information via digital forms with time stamps.
 This digital verification gets stored securely in the cloud for quick, easy retrieval by the back office for improved visibility into whether a job has been completed and when.

-Nonprofits face an array of operating challenges.
-Managing fleet vehicles doesn’t have to be one of them.
-To find out more about how fleet tracking technology can streamline nonprofit fleet management, click here.
+Nonprofits face an array of operating challenges, but managing fleet vehicles doesn’t have to be one of them.
+Find out more about how GPS technology can streamline nonprofit fleet management.

 Verizon Connect